Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 - Obtain the least squares estimate of .
 - Determine the error sum of squares, which we denote as "SSE(R)."

-## Multi-Colinearity
+## Multicollinearity

-A global F test that provides strong evidence that at least on B is not 0 does not imply that at leat one of the t inference reveals a statistically significant indivulal effect.

-Many times explanatory variables overlaps considerably.
-Each variable may be nearly redundant, in the sense that it can be predicted well using the others and so the effects in the multiple regression model may not be statistically significant even if highly significant marginally.
+Many times explanatory variables overlap considerably.
+Each variable may be nearly redundant because it can be predicted well using the others.
+So the effects in the multiple regression model may not be statistically significant even if highly significant marginally.
+Multicollinearity causes issues with the interpretation of the coefficients.
+You can interpret a coefficient as “an increase of 1 in this predictor results in a change of (coefficient) in the response variable, holding all other predictors constant.”
+This becomes problematic when multicollinearity is present because we can’t hold correlated predictors constant.
+Additionally, it increases the standard error of the coefficients, which results in them potentially showing as statistically insignificant when they might be significant.

 Let $R_{j}^2$ denote $R^2$ from regressing $x_{j}$ on the other explanatory variables from the model.
 Then the estimated variance of $\hat\beta_{j}$ can be expressed as